abevoelker/blog/source/_posts/2012-01-05-a_whole_new_blog.md

 <!-- more -->

+For syntax highlighting they use the excellent [Pygments][] library, which unfortunately didn't already have a lexer for OpenEdge ABL / Progress, so I had to [write one][ABL Lexer] myself.
+This is the same library that GitHub uses for syntax highlighting, so if Pygments would hurry up and merge my old pull request there would be highlighting support on there too.

-I initially tried [nanoc][], which worked well coding-wise, but since it doesn't come with any default styles I was totally stuck as I simply have no taste for design and am very bad at doing CSS from a blank slate.
+I initially tried blogging with [nanoc][], which worked well coding-wise, but since it doesn't come with any default styles I was totally stuck as I simply have no taste for design and am very bad at doing CSS from a blank slate.
 From a functional perspective, I would much rather be using nanoc as the compile/route pipeline you are given is very powerful for designing the app.
 Jekyll can't really compare to it; if you have to do anything advanced you have